January 14, 2014

 Take precautions when bringing your pet through airport security

-Your pet's carrier will have to pass through the security screening along with you, so be sure either to have your pet securely harnessed so she can be safely contained while her carrier is x-rayed or to request a special secondary screening that will not require you to take her out of her carrier.
+Your pet's carrier will have to pass through the security screening along with you.
+You have two options: Either be sure your pet is securely harnessed so you can safely contain her outside her carrier while it's being x-rayed, or request a special secondary screening that won't require you to take her out of her carrier.

 Be aware of the dangers of flying your pet in a cargo hold

 Animals flown in the cargo area of airplanes are killed, injured, or lost on commercial flights each year.
-Excessively hot or cold temperatures, poor ventilation, scarce oxygen, and rough handling are often to blame.
+Excessively hot or cold temperatures, poor ventilation, and rough handling are often to blame.

 Follow these tips if your pet must fly in the cargo hold